-Bylines, datelines and credit lines should accurately convey to readers the source of reporting.
-All stories, including briefs, should have a byline and contact information for the writer so readers know who to contact if there is an error or issue.
+Bylines, datelines, and credit lines are important to convey to readers the source of reporting accurately.
+All stories, whether long or brief, should have a byline and contact information for the writer so that readers know who to contact in case of any error or issue.

-In multiple bylines, the first name generally should be that of the reporter who wrote the article, or if different, of the largest contributor.
-Any reporter who contributed substantively to a story should be included in the byline.
-Contributor lines should be reserved for those who provided small slices of reporting, such as a single quote or two, for a story.
+In cases where multiple reporters contribute to a story, the first name in the byline should be that of the reporter who wrote the article or, if different, of the largest contributor.
+All reporters who contributed significantly to the story should be included in the byline.
+Contributor lines should be reserved for those who provided small slices of reporting, such as a single quote or two for a story.

-We should treat material from our Kambani colleagues at partner newspapers just as the work of our individual newspaper’s staff.
-When a reporter writes an article based in part on wire service reports and in part on the reporter’s own work, the article should carry the reporter’s byline and a credit to the wire service in a tagline.
+In cases where we use material from our colleagues at Karnataka Jyothy partner newspapers, we should treat it as the work of our individual newspaper’s staff.
+When a reporter writes an article based on both wire service reports and the reporter’s own work, the article should carry the reporter’s byline and a credit to the wire service in a tagline.
 If the reporter independently reports the facts of the story, the byline can stand alone.
 If the reporter simply inserts some local material, the byline should be the originating source with a reporter’s credit at the end.

-When adding a wire-service quote to a story, particularly if it is exclusive information or an anonymous quote, indicate the source: “Bush is going to run for re-election,” a senior administration official told the Washington Post.
+When adding a wire service quote to a story, especially if it is exclusive information or an anonymous quote, indicate the source: “Bush is going to run for re-election,” a senior administration official told the Washington Post.

-City News Service.
-CNS is a regional wire service covering Los Angeles, Orange, Riverside and San Diego counties.
-Its reporting and editing staff cover public safety, courts, local government and general assignment stories.
-Learn more about its procedures on its About Us page.
+Another agency that we use is City News Service (CNS), which is a regional wire service covering Los Angeles, Orange, Riverside, and San Diego counties.
+CNS’s reporting and editing staff cover stories related to public safety, courts, local government, and general assignments.
+To learn more about their procedures, readers can visit their About Us page.

 Visual Imaging and Editing

-Strive to make images that report truthfully, honestly and objectively.
-Resist being manipulated by staged photo opportunities.
+- Strive to produce images that accurately reflect the truth and avoid being manipulated by staged photo opportunities.

-Treat all subjects with respect and dignity.
-Give special consideration to vulnerable subjects and compassion to victims of crime or tragedy.
-Intrude on private moments of grief only when the public has an overriding and justifiable need to see.
+- Show respect and dignity to all subjects, and exercise compassion when covering victims of crime or tragedy.
+Only intrude on private moments of grief when there is a justifiable need for the public to see.

-Do not pay sources or subjects or reward them materially for information or participation.
+- Do not pay sources or subjects for information or participation.

 Meals, Tickets, Travel Policy

-Transportation and other expenses necessary for the performance of professional duties shall be paid by the Kambani in all possible cases — including travel on the press plane of a political candidate or sports team.
+When it comes to transportation and other expenses necessary for professional duties, the Karnataka Jyothy will pay for them in all possible cases.
+This includes travel on the press plane of a political candidate or sports team.

 Gifts and Sample Products

-Employees should not accept or solicit business-connected gifts or free services.
-Items received whose value is greater than $25 should be returned or donated to a charity.
-The Kambani newsroom in Monrovia shall collect items from throughout the year and donate them annually in December in order to make donation practicable and convenient for journalists.
-Items that are of token or insignificant value (under $25), such as calendars, pencils or key chains, may be accepted if returning them would be awkward.
+At the Karnataka Jyothy, employees are expected to avoid accepting or soliciting gifts or services related to their work.
+Gifts received that exceed a value of $25 should be returned or donated to a charity.
+The Monrovia newsroom will collect such items throughout the year and donate them to a charity annually in December, making it convenient for journalists to donate.
+However, items of token or insignificant value that cost less than $25, such as pencils, key chains, or calendars, may be accepted if returning them would be difficult.

-Books, compact discs, sample food products, software or other items sent to the Kambani for review purposes are accepted as news releases.
-These items should never, under any circumstances, be sold for personal profit.
+Books, sample food products, software, compact discs, or other similar items sent to the Karnataka Jyothy for review purposes are accepted as news releases.
+It is strictly forbidden to sell such items for personal profit.

-Grants and scholarship funding for seminars/conferences and events to help build skills and knowledge could also be accepted.
-Before accepting any funding to cover tuition to any outside event, a member of the senior management team must be consulted and allowed ample time to weigh-in.
+Grants and scholarships for seminars, conferences, and events that aid in building skills and knowledge may also be accepted.
+However, before accepting any funding to cover tuition fees for an outside event, a senior management team member must be consulted and allowed enough time to provide their input.

 Conflicts of Interest and Outside Activities

-Employees should not have a financial connection to anything they cover, whether it be owning stock or other form of investment, holding an outside job, or receiving a fee for service or preferential treatment that has an economic value.
+To maintain journalistic independence and impartiality, Karnataka Jyothy employees cannot have any financial connections to the topics they cover.
+This includes owning stock or any other form of investment, holding an outside job, or receiving fees for services or preferential treatment.
 Conflicts involving the financial interests of spouses or close family members should also be avoided.

 Online and Outside Activity

-Staff members should avoid outside activities that could conflict with their jobs.
-Editorial staffers, no matter their position or beat, cannot engage in partisan political activities.
-Journalists cannot work for a political candidate on a paid or volunteer basis.
-Journalists cannot participate in demonstrations for political causes.
-Contributions to political candidates, parties, political or activist organizations in the news could be a conflict of interest and should be avoided.
-Contributions to religious or charitable organizations normally do not pose a conflict of interest.
+Journalists should also avoid outside activities that could conflict with their jobs.
+This includes engaging in partisan political activities, working for a political candidate on a paid or volunteer basis, participating in demonstrations for political causes, or making contributions to political candidates, parties, or activist organizations.
+Contributions to religious or charitable organizations are generally allowed.

 Radio and Television